 OBD GPS Installation, No Harness

 When installing without a harness be sure the GPS unit will not be broken by the driver hitting it repeatedly.
 This is not covered by warranty.
-Once inserted onto the OBD port and lights come on, use 1 or more zip ties to wrap around the GO device.
-Be sure you don’t damage the wires on the back of the port but make it snug enough so you will know if anyone tampers with it.
+Once inserted into the OBD port and lights come on, use 1 or more zip ties to wrap around the GO device.
+Be sure you do no damage the wires on the back of the port but make it snug enough so you will know if anyone tampers with it.
 Your GO tracker will come with serial number zip ties to further deter tampering.
 Click here to read more on introducing GPS tracking to employees.

-The wiring connections should be done with the heavy wires coming from the steering column, don’t connect to the cigarette lighter adaptor, that is old school.
-Using a multi-meter to find the proper wires and complete the connection.
-Cover in heat shrink tubing to prevent a ground.
+The wiring connections should be done with the heavy wires coming from the steering column, do not connect to the cigarette lighter adaptor, that is old school.
+Use a multi-meter to find the proper wires and complete the connections.
+Cover connections in heat shrink tubing or electrical tape to prevent a ground and blowing fuses.
 Make note of the wire location and color for easy future reference.

 Using a test light on new vehicles may cause damage to the computer system.
 Use a multi-meter designed for automotive applications.
 When unsure, hire a professional installer.
 Pro installers often save you time and money considering the cost of downtime of a vehicle or paying a wage for a slow install.
 Fleetistics can help you find an installer, project manage the installation or just talk you through it.